Connect with us

 1. Mono Pitch Roof

-Mono pitched roof, also known as shed roof, is the simplest form of pitched roof with only a single sloping surface.
+Also referred to as shed roof, mono-pitch roof is the most basic form of pitched roof with only a single sloping surface.
 It is simply a roof that slants in one direction.

 A mono-pitch roof is made up of two parts: the rafter and the beams.
 The rafter is the equilateral triangle that supports the roof covering parallel with the lining materials of the ceiling.